GitCats/Biteme/README.md

 ## Documentation

-The app is live on Heroku here: [INSERT HEROKU URL](localhost:4000) (subject to daily limits of free usage of the Google Maps API key).
+The app is live on Heroku here: [https://blueplate-mks.herokuapp.com](https://blueplate-mks.herokuapp.com) (subject to daily limits of free usage of the Google Maps API key).

 See [API_spec.md](https://github.com/GitCats/BluePlate/blob/master/API_spec.md) for API POST and GET routes.